APPLY TO DUKEENGAGE WASHINGTON, DC – DEMOCRACY AT RISK

 - Vote Early Day

-- The League of Women Voters of the US
+- League of Woman Voters

-We hope to add other organizations for summer 2023.
+We hope to add other organizations for summer 2025.

 In applying for this program, students must understand that placement could be at any one of the community partner organizations, or others that later become available.
 Students need to be aware that: (1) some placements may require a separate application process or further interviews, and (2) final decisions will be made by partners and the program director, not by students.